-As a business owner, you may already have a bookkeeper.
-Or, you may not have anyone with the right accounting service skills.
+As a business owner, you may already have a bookkeeper, but you still need someone to help with everything else involved in accounting.
 Moreover, you might be doing all the work yourself and potentially spending money or time on the wrong things.

-To avoid the headache of the financial business grind, find an expert in accounting services.
-Working with an experienced CPA can allow you to focus on the big picture and what you do best: running your business.
+To avoid the headache of the financial business grind, find an expert small business accountant.
+Working with an experienced accountant can allow you to focus on the big picture and what you do best: running your business.

 Accounting and bookkeeping are two different but related functions.
 Bookkeeping is the process of maintaining a proper set of books and a base for accounting.

-On the other hand, accounting takes the information in the books and puts it into a format, also known as reporting.
+On the other hand, a small business accountant takes the information in the books and puts it into a format, also known as reporting.
 The owner/manager can then use these reports for interests outside the firm.

 John Reddall, CPA, located in Las Vegas, Nevada, provides the following services:

 Users outside the firm generally required these types of reports.
 The obvious users of external reports would be bankers, investors, and government agencies such as the Internal Revenue Service.